siyoell12/scan-data-ktp/README.md

 ## 🎯 Overview

-**DEA KTP Checker** is a GUI application built with Tkinter that provides detailed analysis of Indonesian ID Cards (KTP) by extracting and validating information from the 16-digit NIK (Nomor Induk Kependudukan).
+**KTP Checker** is a GUI application built with Tkinter that provides detailed analysis of Indonesian ID Cards (KTP) by extracting and validating information from the 16-digit NIK (Nomor Induk Kependudukan).
 The application offers both individual checking and batch processing capabilities with PDF export functionality.

 ## ✨ Features